RadheTians/Compiler-Design-Tool-In-Java/README.md

 # Add Features

-1. Added the feature that Admin can stop any user at any time during the eaxm period.

-2. Added Timer support for each inividual question.

-3. Added control to "Enable" and "Disable" the quiz on the Admin panel by Global Clock.

-4. Added control to navigate among all the questions of quiz (during the quiz) and finish the quiz whenever the user wants.

-5. Added control so that user can start the quiz at any time and continue the quiz even if some error or session timeout occurs.
+The implemented tool has following features...

+1. Added the feature that lexical analysis phage of compiler in which just need to provide the path of input file(file can be C/C++, JAVA, PYTHON, etc...) and this tool will be tokenized each in line of given input file.

+2. Added the feature of removable of left recursion for the given input grammar.

+3. Added the feature of removable of left factoring for the given input grammar.

+4. Added the feature of string validation of Recursive Descent parser for the following fixed grammar...

+		1.)
+E--> E + T
+		2.)
+E--> T
+		3.)
+T--> T * F
+		4.)
+T--> F
+		5.)
+F--> (E)
+		6.)
+F--> a

+		The string will be something like a+a$, a+a*a$, a+(a+a*a) and so on...

+5. Added the feature of calculation of first for the given input grammar.

-6. Added control to store the answers to question and show a detailed analysis of the quiz results.
+6. Added the feature of calculation of follow for the given input grammar.

-7. Improved GUI of the quiz panel.
+7. Added the feature of calculation of firstAndFollow simultaneously for the given input grammar.

+8. Added the feature of string validation of SLR parser for the following fixed grammar...

+		1.)
+E--> a E a
+		2.)
+E--> b E b
+		3.)
+E--> c

+		The string wiil be something like c, aca,aabbcbbaa, bacab and so on...

+9. Added the feature of Canonical collection of LR(0) items and Tabel of SLR parser for the given grammar.

 # How to Use